 Fascia comprise the silent network of strings and sheets of tissue that hold our bodies together.
 Fascial tissues surround and go through all the muscles, organs, and bones.

-Fascia is the silent network of strings and sheets of tissue that holds our bodies together.
-Fascia surrounds and goes through every muscle, organ, and bone in our bodies.
-The small fiber nerves these articles refer to are within the fascia, everywhere in our bodies.
-They give information to our brain and communicate directly with the autonomic nervous system and also with the emotional nervous system.
-These nerves are very good at sensing small differences in pressure, shear, and strain between the layers of fascia.
-They are responsible for the sensations of pain, temperature, itch, tick, sensual touch, sexual arousal, distension of bladder, hunger, thirst, and even air hunger.
-These nerves are also related to providing us with emotional awareness.
+The small fiber nerves discussed in the research are part of the fascia.
+They send information to the brain and communicate directly with the autonomic and emotional nervous systems.
+The nerves in these small fibers can sense slight differences in pressure, shear, and strain between the layers of fascia.
+They are responsible for the sensations of pain, temperature, itching, sensual touch, sexual arousal, bladder distension, hunger, thirst, and even air hunger.
+These nerves also trigger our emotional awareness.

-The cells called fibroblasts that make up much of our fascia are capable of producing inflammatory chemicals that cause us to feel pain.
-This inflammation may cause injury to the small nerve endings, and researchers may be identifying this as a small fiber polyneuropathy.
+Fibroblasts are cells that make up much of our fascia.
+They can produce inflammatory chemicals that cause us to feel pain.
+This inflammation may cause injury to the tiny nerve endings, which some researchers may identify as small fiber polyneuropathy.